 There is a special comfort that fireplaces bring.
 They inspire warmth and life into chilly conditions and warm the soul on dreary days.
 Here at Rittenhouse Builders, we understand that both the restoration and construction of fireplaces is crucial to the warmth of the home.
-Whether the finish is modern and sophisticated or restored to eighteenth century roots, we think you will agree with us that the beauty shines through.
+Whether the finish is

 You may recall the Stable Isotope Laboratory from the Stroud Water Research Center.
 Next to Stroud’s newly built research center it looked…well…see for yourself…